 In alchemy, whatever kingdom we are working in - be it animal, vegetable or mineral, the colour/soul/medicinal profile of a particular thing is found in a substance we extract that resembles (but is not always chemically speaking) an oil.
 This oil contains the consciousness or personality of the material.
 In the completed extract of gold ( in the gallery above), the colour you can see is the soul, the medicinal qualities of the gold, but there is no actual gold in the finished product.
 This is one of the mysteries of alchemy - the ability for the operator to separate the soul (colour) from the body (matter).
 Stephanos of Alexandria said “Alchemy is the art of separating bodies from souls”.
 So an alchemical extract will have the soul (colour) of the gold in it but not the body (the gold itself).

 From a scientific perspective, Aurum Potable is made from a catalytic reaction between the gold and the menstruum - a secret and specially prepared solvent from the tradition of Hermetic alchemy.
-For the gold to do this, it must first be "opened" using Royal Water.
-The crystallised gold also needs to be washed several times to remove any residual nastiness.
 In a final act of magic, when a true alchemical gold tincturing process is complete after digesting for one solar cycle (a year), an alchemist gets his/her gold back because it is no longer in solution, and they can reuse it again many many times.
-You can see this in one of the final images above where, the gold has settled out at the bottom of the flask after extraction.
+You can see this in images 7 of 9 above where, the gold has settled out at the bottom of the flask after extraction.